oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn01.md

 and are defined using type options.
 MapOf is suitable when the collection of items can't be represented as an enumeration, such as the connection of employee identification numbers to employees.
-An information item fitting the Map type would be defined as follows:
+An information item fitting the MapOf type would be defined as follows: